SupremeRAID Not Detected After Pre-Installer on Multi-GPU Systems — BAR0 is 0M / PCI I/O Region Invalid

 Environment RAID Model: SR1000 or SR1010, SR1001 Host Hardware: Intel, AMD Operating System: Linux Deb base(Ubuntu) Issue When users need to install the SupremRAID driver but cannot connect to the external network.
 Resolution Prepare an environment ...

-Environment RAID Model: SR1000 or SR1010 etc Host Hardware: AMD/Intel/Supermicro model etc Operating System: Linux Issue Xorg is defaulting to SupremeRAID card instead of user's GPU for display output.
-Example: Users may find that the Xorg server ...
+Environment RAID Model: SR1000 or SR1010 etc Host Hardware: AMD/Intel/Supermicro model etc Operating System: Linux etc Issue Beginning using SupremeRAID Resolution Linux Step 1: Downloading the Required Scripts ...